top of page

 ABOUT US

-Our goal is not only to increase the number of underrepresented minorities in the healthcare field, but also to make sure the next generation of Black and Hispanic doctors, nurses, and therapists are supported at every step of the way.
+Our goal is not only to increase the number of underrepresented minority women in the healthcare field, but also to make sure the next generation of Black and Hispanic doctors, nurses, and therapists are supported at every step of the way.
 We realize that there are stressors, challenges, and barriers unique to URMs pursuing medical professional degrees.
 We also understand that these obstacles will not be torn down in a day.
 We cannot promise that the road will be easy, but we can promise to provide genuine guidance to our BGWC community as they navigate their own unique journey to a successful career in healthcare.

 Copy of IMG_0610.jpg